metavinayak/aetherius-CTF-2023/README.md

 # CTF-2023
-My questions in IIT Mandi CTF 2023 along with the necessary files to host them.
+My questions in IIT Mandi Aetherius CTF 2023 along with the necessary files to host them.